walkjivefly/LOC-Extension/README.md

 ### Upgrading

 The LibreOffice extension mechanism is poorly documented and extremely fragile.
 It is **STRONGLY** recommended that you remove the previous version of LOC-Extension before adding this one.
 If you use the replace option you might or might not end up with indecipherable error messages or an unusable extension.

+LibreOffice does not handle extension files with spaces in the names well.
+The spaces usually end up being there because your browser renames files to things like "LOC (1).oxt" if there is already a (previous) version in your download directory.
+If you attempt to install/upgrade using such a file the process will fail and leave the extension in an inconsistent state: it won't appear in the installed extensions list but if you try to install the same version again it will say it is already installed.
+Take care to remove previous downloads before downloading the latest extension, or to rename it after downloading and remove any spaces from the filename.
+See bug [114708](https://bugs.documentfoundation.org/show_bug.cgi?id=114708)

-If you really screw things up I recommend closing LibreOffice, renaming the entire customisation directory (~/.config/libreoffice/4 on linux), restarting LibreOffice and re-installing (all) your extensions.
+If you/LibreOffice really screw things up I recommend closing LibreOffice, renaming the entire customisation directory (~/.config/libreoffice/4 on linux), restarting it and re-installing (all) your extensions.

 Recovering from a messed-up extension installation/upgrade is much harder for Windows users.
 Really, make a system snapshot before installing or upgrading any LibreOffice extension.